 affordable, produce year-round, everyone wins.

-We’ve set some serious goals: Before the 8 billionth person is born we want to accomplish three things: Eliminate 8 billion food miles. save 8 million litres of water, grow 800 000 lbs of local, sustainable food.
+We’ve set some serious goals: Before the 8 billionth person is born we want to accomplish three things: Eliminate 8 billion miles of food transported. save 8 million litres of water, grow 800 000 lbs of local, sustainable food.
 No biggie.